 Let us first understand Project Quality Management.

 As is pretty obvious from the name, it is all about managing the quality.
 In the context of Project Management, achieving the desired quality is the objective.
-So, Project Quality Management is the process to make sure that all the project-related activities are performing effectively and efficiently in relation to the project objectives.
-It is a set of processes and activities to understand the deliverables of the project and achieve them as per the set quality standards.
+So, Project Quality Management is the process of making sure that all the project-related activities are performing effectively and efficiently in relation to the project objectives.
+It is a set of processes and activities that understand the deliverables of the project and achieve them as per the set quality standards.
 The quality of the project is maintained throughout the project with the help of these processes and activities.
 Here, quality may be confused with perfection.
 But that is not the case.
 It is about maintaining consistency of quality throughout the project.
 However, what counts as quality is decided by and depends on the stakeholders and customers and what they want from the project.
 Organizational values and standards also decide the quality norms sometimes.
 Therefore, the meaning of quality may vary from project to project.
 But one common thing is that it consists of a process to continuously measure or evaluate the quality of all the project activities against the set norms and take corrective actions wherever needed to achieve the desired quality.
 Today, Project Management and quality management complement each other.
 The Project Quality Management processes offer the approach to establishing standards and ways to achieve and corroborate those standards.

 What is the purpose of Project Quality Management?

 The responsibility of implementing the quality management plan lies on the shoulders of the Project Manager.
 The main purpose of Project Quality Management is to meet the specifications laid down by the stakeholders and customers.
 It is to ensure that the expectations of customers and other stakeholders are being fulfilled.
-But for achieving this, you must have an understanding of the Project Quality Management concepts.
+But to achieve this, you must have an understanding of the Project Quality Management concepts.
 There are three such concepts are described below.

 Customer satisfaction: